MohitShukla/basis/auth/frontend/public/docs/basis-documentation/development/next-steps.md

 1. **Phase 1: Core Infrastructure**
    - ✅ Set up basic project structure
    - ✅ Implement authentication system
    - Create basic database schema
-   - Set up CI/CD pipeline
+   - ✅ Set up CI/CD pipeline
-      - ❌ EC2 too slow.
-Will try again tomorrow.
    - **This gives us a solid foundation**

 2. **Phase 2: Basic Content Management**
    - Basic content posting (text only)
-   - Basic UI/UX
+   - ✅ Basic UI/UX

 3. **Phase 3: AI Integration**
-   - Set up OpenAI integration
+   - ✅ Set up OpenAI integration
-   - Implement basic question answering
+   - ✅ Implement basic question answering
    - **This adds the AI layer**
    - **This gives us a working MVP**

-4. **Phase 4: Advanced Features**
+1. **Phase 4: Advanced Features**
+   - User record in db
+   - User paymennts
+      - as a user uses, his wallet goes into debt
+      - user pay real money to me (initilly need not be online) to credit into his wallet
+      - user can take some actions to credit money into his wallet (like use system, do quizes, etc)
+   - collect all info about users in the vector db
+   - leanring module
+      - Enter topic, goal, current user expertise and start the quiz
+      - each right answer -> get points and more difficult question
+      - each wrong answer -> lose points, get explaination and then easier question
+   - hiring module
+      - as an HR I should be able to add JDs
+      - CV should be assessed based on JD.
+Each cv gets added into db (vector db?)
+      - written test and interview quiz to assess the candidate

    - Implement group creation and management
    - Simple file upload
    - Add document embedding